Definition

 SAS SSD (Serial-Attached SCSI solid-state drive)

-A SAS SSD (Serial-Attached SCSI solid-state drive) is a NAND flash-based storage or caching device designed to fit in the same slot as a hard disk drive (HDD) and use the SAS interface to connect to the host computer.
+A SAS SSD (Serial-Attached SCSI solid-state drive) is a NAND flash memory-based storage or caching device designed to fit in the same slot as a hard disk drive (HDD) and use the SAS interface to connect to the host computer.

-The most common drive form factors for a SAS SSD are 2.5-inch and 3.5-inch.
-SAS SSD bandwidth options include 3 Gbps, 6 Gbps and 12 Gbps.
+The most common drive form factors for a SAS SSD are 2.5 inches and 3.5 inches.
+SAS SSD bandwidth options include 3, 6 and 12 gigabits per second (Gbps).
+These features make it easy to hot swap drives and ease device provisioning, configuration, maintenance and management.

 SAS SSDs are primarily used in enterprise servers and storage arrays with application workloads requiring high availability (HA), high input/output (I/O) and low latency.
 Use cases for SAS SSDs include server virtualization, online transaction processing, high-performance computing and data analytics.

 Drive manufacturers sometimes offer SAS SSDs with different write endurance options.
-For instance, a high-capacity SAS SSD intended for read-intensive workloads might guarantee only one drive write per day (DWPD), while a lower-capacity SAS SSD intended for write-intensive workloads might support up to 25 DWPD.
+For instance, a high-capacity SAS SSD intended for read-intensive workloads might guarantee only one drive write per day, while a lower-capacity SAS SSD intended for write-intensive workloads might support up to 25 DWPD.

 SAS SSD vs. SATA SSD

-A SAS SSD delivers faster data transfer rates than a serial ATA (SATA) SSD.
-In contrast to a SATA SSD, a SAS SSD also supports dual-port operation and builds in features to improve reliability, such as advanced error correction, data integrity technology and high signal quality on the cable or backplane.
+• SAS SSDs have built-in features that improve reliability, such as advanced error correction, data integrity technology and high signal quality on the cable or backplane.

-SAS drives use a higher signal voltage than SATA drives and can reliably transmit data -- with better overall data integrity end to end -- at twice the speed of SATA drives.
-In addition, SAS drives -- unlike their SATA counterparts -- support multiple data paths, superior data-path redundancy and high availability.
+• SAS drives use a higher signal voltage than SATA drives and can reliably transmit data -- with better overall data integrity end to end -- at twice the speed of SATA drives.

 SAS SSD vs. PCIe

-Peripheral Component Interconnect Express (PCIe) is a serial bus expansion standard that allows the attachment of peripherals directly to a computer.
-Unlike SAS SSDs, PCIe SSDs -- including those based on the emerging nonvolatile memory express (NVMe) specification that accelerates performance -- integrate flash storage right onto the server motherboard.
+Peripheral Component Interconnect Express (PCIe) is a serial bus expansion standard that enables the attachment of peripherals directly to a computer system.
+Unlike SAS SSDs, PCIe SSDs, including those based on the emerging non-volatile memory express (NVMe) specification that accelerates performance, integrate flash storage right onto the server motherboard.

 Because each PCIe SSD links to a host through its own serial link, the need to share a bus is eliminated, reducing latency and boosting data transfer rates between servers and storage arrays.
-This allows PCIe SSDs to sidestep the bottlenecks often associated with SAS- or SATA-attached SSDs.
+This enables PCIe SSDs to sidestep the bottlenecks often associated with SAS or SATA SSDs.

-Near-line SAS drives are essentially enterprise-class SATA drives with a SAS connector and a fully capable SAS interface command set.
+Nearline SAS drives are essentially enterprise-class SATA drives with a SAS connector and fully capable SAS interface command set.
 They offer many of the advantages of SAS drives -- support for command queuing, concurrent data channels and multiple hosts, for example -- and are slightly faster than SATA drives.

-While sharing many SAS characteristics, near-line SAS drives are not SAS.
-They are targeted at NAS servers and store occasionally accessed data that is not considered mission-critical -- the opposite of SAS.
+Nearline SAS drives share many SAS characteristics, but they aren't SAS.
+Instead, they're targeted at network-attached storage servers and store occasionally accessed data that isn't considered mission-critical, which is the opposite of SAS.

-SAS SSDs are fast, up to 12 Gbps, and require little hardware overhead.
-The latter is important when it comes to maximizing IOPS and reducing data latency.
-They deliver a high level of end-to-end data integrity and include features like error correction to improve reliability.
+SAS SSDs are fast, at up to 12 Gbps, and require little hardware overhead.
+The latter is important when it comes to maximizing I/O operations per second, or IOPS, and reducing data latency.
+They deliver a high level of end-to-end data integrity and include features such as error correction to improve reliability.

 SAS drives come in a variety of endurance options, depending on the manufacturer, to match particular workload and write requirements.
 Support for multiple data paths makes for higher levels of performance and availability, while also enabling data path redundancy.

-SAS SSDs are, by their nature, all about performance and reliability.
-Organizations would not purchase these drives purely for capacity purposes.
-SAS SDs also tend to be pricier than their SATA counterparts.
+SAS SSDs are all about performance and reliability.
+Organizations don't buy these drives purely for storage capacity purposes.
+SAS SSDs are pricier than their SATA counterparts, but they're less expensive than comparable NVMe storage devices.

 The future of SAS SSDs

-SAS SSDs using the next-generation SAS 4.0 specification are on the horizon.
-The 4.0 specification also increases the full throughput per lane to a nominal 24 Gbps -- the actual maximum throughput is 22.5 Gbps -- a huge jump over the 12 Gbps maximum bandwidth for SAS 3.0.
+SAS SSDs use the SAS 4.0 (SAS-4) specification, which increases the full throughput per lane to 24 Gbps.
+The actual maximum throughput is 22.5 Gbps, a significant jump over the 12 Gbps maximum bandwidth for SAS 3.0.

 Continue Reading About SAS SSD (Serial-Attached SCSI solid-state drive)